-In AY 2020-2021, the FAS Tenure Track Review Committee (member list here) will undertake a review of the FAS tenure-track system.
-As charged by Claudine Gay, Edgerley Family Dean of the FAS, TTRC will examine several aspects of FAS policies and procedures related to reviews for promotion to associate professor and to tenured professor.
+In AY 2020-2021, the FAS Tenure Track Review Committee (member list here) undertook a review of the FAS tenure-track system.
+As charged by Claudine Gay, Edgerley Family Dean of the FAS, TTRC examined several aspects of FAS policies and procedures related to reviews for promotion to associate professor and to tenured professor.

 In the past fifteen years, the FAS has made enormous progress in developing and implementing policies and procedures that increase rigor and consistency in the tenure-track system.
 Even so, the tenure track continues to reveal areas for possible change.
 With a decade and a half of data and experience behind us, it is time to comprehensively review our policies and procedures for associate and tenure reviews.